CAAREN-engineering/sstcpparser/README.md

 The interactive mode will print a list of established sockets and allow you to select one to view details.

+Sockets are gathered once when the script is run and not updated until restarted.

 ## Requirements
 Python 3.11+